-Public involvement in transportation decision-making is central to accomplishing the vision of the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users, enacted August 10, 2005 as Public Law 109-59.
-SAFETEA-LU authorizes the Federal surface transportation programs for highways, highway safety, and transit through 2009.
-The legislation recognizes that transportation investment decisions have far-reaching effects and thus it requires that metropolitan and statewide transportation decisions consider a wide array of factors including land use impacts and the overall social, economic, energy, and environmental effects of transportation decisions (23 U.S.C.134(h)).
+Public involvement in transportation decision-making is central to accomplishing the vision of federal transportation legislation.
+The legislation recognizes that transportation investment decisions have farreaching effects and thus require that metropolitan and statewide transportation decisions and plans consider a wide array of factors including land use impacts and the overall social, economic, energy, and environmental effects of transportation decisions.